-"Serve our community as a learning-centered institution to build a globally competitive workforce that supports economic development."
+"Serve as a student-centered institution focused on building a highly-skilled workforce fueling economic growth."

-Approved by the FTCC Board of Trustees February 16, 2009; Modified: September 16, 2019; Last Reaffirmed: February 19, 2024
+Approved by the FTCC Board of Trustees: September 16, 2024

 C: FTCC Purpose Statement

 The purpose of Fayetteville Technical Community College is to provide affordable vocational-technical, business and industry, general education, college transfer, and continuing education programs, which meet the needs and desires of its diverse students and the economic development needs for the community, region, and state.
 To improve the educational attainment levels of society, FTCC encourages life-long learning and strives to prepare students for further workforce and educational experiences.